crypto-guys/near-guildnet/nearcore/install/README.md

 This keeps our host machine clean of any extra packages that could introduce security issues or unexpected behaviour.
 This is a list of packages the script installs on the host machine ***"snapd squashfs-tools git curl python3"*** you could remove git, python3, and curl from the script and use a minimal ubuntu install to get a smaller footprint.

 Docker does the same thing as LXD / LXC just in a slightly different way.
+Our script will do the following

-- Compiles nearcore-1.16.2 for guildnet
+- Compile nearcore-1.16.2 for guildnet
 - Creates a lxc container to compile the binaries and exports a tar file with binaries back to the host
 - Sets up the host machine to run the binaries using systemd
 - Creates a neard system service that runs with a non-privilaged system account